 The timing of the scheme is to target a period of spending downtime that is expected to occur between the reopening of the retail and hospitality sectors at the end of June and prior to the major Christmas spend in December.

 In order to be eligible to apply for a pre-paid card, a person must be living in Northern Ireland and be aged 18 or over on or before the closing date for applications

 Click here to apply for the High Street Voucher Scheme.

 The Executive and Department are encouraging everyone to register and take part in the scheme.

-- 8 pieces of information will be requested during the registration process - Name, Address, DOB, Gender, Disability, National Insurance Number, Driving Licence number, mobile phone number and email address.
 Please note that all fields are mandatory except driving licence number.
-Inputting your driver licence number will assist the checking process for your application.
+Inputting your driver licence number will speed up the checking process for your application.

 Once your identity has been confirmed the details required to complete the process will be sent to the pre-paid card provider and you will receive an email to inform you that the registration process is now complete and when you should expect to receive your card.

 If you are unsuccessful in the first phase of checks then your identity will be checked against a further suite of government databases.
 If you identity is confirmed then your details will be forwarded to the pre-paid card provider and you will receive a confirmation email.
 If your application is unsuccessful, you will be informed and directed to the appeals process.

 Following a successful application to the scheme, you will be provided with a £100 pre-paid card (this could take several weeks) which can be used in any local business with debit/credit card technology.
 The card can be used in card terminals that include a swipe facility as well as a pin facility.